opnfv/fuel/docs/installation-instruction.rst

 Preface
 =======
-Before starting the installation of the Brahmaputra release of OPNFV, using Fuel as a deployment tool, some planning must be done.
+Before starting the installation of the Colorado release of OPNFV, using Fuel as a deployment tool, some planning must be done.